Quality Enabled Business Transformation

 Here Pete Dunn, our EMEA Community Engagement Manager, shares his thoughts on why Quality Management matters more than ever, how to maximise outcomes and how to utilise Quality Enabled Business Transformation to move your employees and business from a survive to a thrive mindset as we continue on through 2020.

 At BPA Quality, we believe that a Quality Assurance function is the engine room of a contact centre.
 An engine room that can supply robust, coaching-ready feedback, actionable insight and CX improvement opportunities through an agile Quality Management programme and enable an organisation to change effectively and sustainably.

 A well-designed and delivered QM programme is well understood by its stakeholders and users and as a result is well regarded as a value-add business function that maximises the value of Quality Assurance outcomes.
 Ensuring that QA effort is aligned to and enhances key strategic goals can deliver profoundly positive outcomes across your organisation; driving change and transformation initiatives that have the potential to:

 - Increase retention of customers and staff

 - Support the delivery and sustained improvement of customer experience outcomes

-We’re in a situation that has fundamentally changed how the contact centre industry functions, at a global level.
-We’re witnessing a defining moment where so much of what we’ve taken for granted has been irrevocably altered by an external force.
+We’re in a situation that has irrevocably changed how the contact centre industry functions, at a global level.
+We’re witnessing a defining moment where so much of what we’ve taken for granted has been irrevocably changed by an external force.

 This is evidenced by the work of those who have delivered change at pace to enable our contact centres to work from home, something that previously really wasn’t discussed much, or had enough barriers in place that disruptor companies found a market providing specialist home workers to meet our demands and those of our customers.